-Here, we’ve detailed how to support your child in remote learning, whether that’s school prescribed or you as a parent stepping up to make it happen.
+Here, we’ve detailed how to support your child in remote learning, whether that’s school prescribed, virtual field trips, or you as a parent stepping up to make it happen.
 These tips and tools will help you and your children create a successful academic experience and develop skills for life.

 The Positive Power of Routine in At-Home Learning

 Success, in this case, begins with routines.
 Routines create the structure children need to excel.
 Keeping your child’s wake up, meal, and bedtimes the same while schools are closed, will provide a sense of stability and comfort for them.
 It will also help them transition back into normal routines more seamlessly when they return to school.

 Clinical child psychologist, Cathy Guttentag, of The University of Texas Health Sciences Center in Houston, explained that while some children will resist sticking to routines, especially bedtimes, it’s important parents not give in.

 “While children may appreciate sleeping later than they are able to on school days, it benefits them to get up at a reasonable time and stick to their usual schedule of naps and bedtime,” Guttentag said.